vishvAsa/purANam/mahAbhAratam/shlokashaH/bhagavad-gItA-parva/meta/abhinavagupta-gItArtha-sangrahaH/0/INTRODUCTION.md

 er non
 Introduction
 XXXY
 the two.
-For, Sankara's philosophy is out and out based on the tradition of the venerable Sruti.
+For, Sankara's philosophy is out and out based on the tradition of the venerable Śruti.
 And according to him, all other authorities, however great they might be, are to be rejected straight away, if they are found contradicting the Śruti.
 On the other hand Ag.'s philosophy has its foundation on the "śaiva traditions of the Āgamas.
 According to the gena last mentioned authorities, the Vedic tradition is no doubt a good one; but it is inferior to the Vaiṣnava tradition' which is itself inferior to the śaiva tradi \*tion.
 Being a staunch Vedist Advaitin, Sankara has "his own reason to adhere to the Illusion theory (Viva rttavāda) and to treat the world as Illusory (Jagan Mithyā).
-On the other hand, being a śaiva Absolutist of the Agama tradition, Ag. has his own justification to follow the Manifestation-theory (Abhāsavāda) and to view the world as manifestation of the Supreme.
+On the other hand, being a śaiva Absolutist of the Āgama tradition, Ag. has his own justification to follow the Manifestation-theory (Abhāsavāda) and to view the world as manifestation of the Supreme.
 He cannot agree with the view that world is an Illusion.
 The Brahman, he says, manifests as the sec mingly inert as well as the Absolute Lord (īśvara).
 The thing to be overcome is the ignorance which prevents us from realising the Brahman in the world as well as beyond it.& Bearing all these factors in mind let us try to understand only a few points bric fly in the following sections.
 2. This may be a reason why Ag. has chosen BG out of the Prasthānatraya to comment on.
 Cf. Ag.'s observation aftaraf JFIA etc. under ch.
 XVIII, 63.
 3. Pt.
 II, p.
 138. Ingi Seeme.g.
 GS, intro verse 1; ch.
 III, 47-48; the catch-verse